YOSEMITE FIREFALL: WHAT TO KNOW BEFORE YOU GO

 Although the main event is not until sunset, to get a good spot, you’ll need to plan on arriving much earlier.
 With the reservation system in place, the weekend days that required a reservation had far fewer people.
 The weekdays did not need reservations, so getting there early was key!
 We would arrive around 2 hours before sunset and on certain days it still felt crowded when trying to find a spot.

-DO YOU NEED RESERVATIONS TO VIEW YOSEMITE FIREFALL?
+DO YOU NEED RESERVATIONS TO VIEW YOSEMITE FIREFALL IN 2025?

 In 2021, Yosemite instituted a reservation system for Firefall.
 A Day-Use Vehicle Reservation is required on specific days.
-As of 2024, vehicle reservations are only required on the weekend days (Saturdays and Sundays) as well as the President’s Day Holiday.
+For 2025, vehicle reservations are only required on the weekend days (Saturdays and Sundays) as well as the President’s Day Holiday: Feb.
+8, 9, 15, 16, 17, 22 and 23.
 The vehicle reservations are required to enter the park, not just to view Firefall.
 If you book a lodge or a campground in the park, you do not need to book a separate vehicle reservation.
 Vehicle reservations at the time cost $2.00 and are good for 7-day entry.

 Yosemite Firefall Reservation Confirmation